martinmariano91/MotSASi/README.md

     In the command line put the name of the folder that contain the tables of your motif of interest, the motif name, dot-separated motif, type of iteration to be performed and txt file with the ID_motif ("uniprotid_startposition") of the motifs considered as positives.

     **Note**: This script is still under development.
-The work done in the pre-print has be manually curated and only partially automated.
+The work done in the pre-print has been manually curated and only partially automated.